-- Look carefully through your saw blade to check for any rust or damaged teeth.
+- Look carefully through your saw blade to check for rust or damaged teeth.

 - For cordless saws, ensure to charge the batteries before using the saw.

-- Set your saw depth blade to a maximum of 1/4 inches below the board’s edge.
+- Set your saw depth blade to a maximum of 1/4 inch below the board’s edge.